Presenter/Instructor: Stephanie M. Sullivan, M.S., LLMFT

 Stephanie M. Sullivan, M.S., LLMFT – Stephanie M. Sullivan is a Limited Licensed Marriage and Family Therapist at A Compass Within Personal Consulting in Rochester, MI.

 Licensed therapists who work in nonprofits price is $60.
-Discount code: npocoupon
+(Enter code npocoupon at checkout)

 The Affirmative Couch, LLC is approved by the American Psychological Association to sponsor continuing education for psychologists.
 The Affirmative Couch, LLC maintains responsibility for this program and its content.